iridescent-dev/iap-swift-lib/README.md

 2. Initiating a purchase
 3. Delivering and finalizing a purchase
 4. Checking the current ownership of non-consumables and subscriptions
-5. Implement the Restore Purchases plugin
+5. Implementing the Restore Purchases button

 ### Initialization